Minecraft-GBT/docs/en/auth/subscribe.md

 ### Traffic Signs Package

-> [!NOTE]
-> Applications for the Road Traffic Signage Pack are currently not being accepted.
-Please wait for the official release.

 | Server Name | Use | Integrate | Modify | Result | Method |
 | :--------: | :--: | :--: | :--: | :------: | :------: |
 |            |      |      |      |          |          |